This page contains the complete documentation for pbqff as a single HTML

 of pbqff submitted each single-point energy calculation as a separate

-queue submission limited by the job_limit
+queue submission limited by the job_limit setting.
+However,

 this was inefficient enough to attract the attention of the HPC